themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 >
 > FastMail supports several levels of individual accounts.
 Most of the difference between the individual account types can be chalked up to storage space allocation.
 If you need tons of mail storage then you'll need to pay for it.
 >
-> The FastMail web app allows for login to multiple accounts with fast access to any account right from the landing page.
+> The FastMail web app allows multiple accounts, with fast access to any account right on the landing page.
 There's no real reason to logout before accessing a different account.
 >
 > I've also used the business account from FastMail.
 It's a nearly identical experience except for two differences:
 >